 - Those who already have a GPS tracking business can get GPS hardware and system cheaper – almost at cost price – to raise profit margin and get new clients among those who weren’t ready to pay much.
 The lowest price on the market and a very competitive rate benefits are achieved due to KLOUDIP’s economies of scale.

 - Those who plan to start a GPS business can try it with minimum investments.
-Considering that KLOUDIP covers logistics, supply, and storage of GPS equipment, one only needs a laptop and a few thousands of rupees to start a GPS business.
+Considering that KLOUDIP covers logistics, supply, and storage of GPS equipment, one only needs a laptop and a few dollars to start a GPS business.

-This makes more Sri Lankan assets connected, more businesses remotely managed and gives birth to the country invulnerable to lockdowns and curfews.
+This makes more assets connected, more businesses remotely managed and gives birth to the world invulnerable to lockdowns and curfews.

 The emerging technologies and people who use them